 Day 3 – Nafplio and Epidaurus (Peloponnese)

-After getting acquainted with Greece in Athens on the first 2 days of this mainland Greece itinerary, you’ll head south of Athens to the neighboring Peloponnese region.
+After getting acquainted with Greece in Athens, you’ll head south to the neighboring Peloponnese region.

 The Peloponnese region is an alluring peninsula south of central Greece offering one of the most exciting and unique experiences in Greece.
 Although this itinerary only offers a taster of one day in the Peloponnese, I highly suggest exploring the region on a deeper level if you have the time.

-With just one day in the Peloponnese, you’ll make your way 2 hours south of Athens first to the picturesque town of Nafplio.
+With just one day in the Peloponnese, you’ll make your way first to the picturesque town of Nafplio.
 Nafplio is a coastal city in the Peloponnese offering idyllic views and architecture, wonderful food, and a pleasant place to experience the Peloponnese.

-After Nafplio, head about half an hour away to the ancient town of Epidaurus to explore the stunningly peaceful nature of the Peloponnese and the ancient ruins and theater of the town of Epidaurus.
+After, head about half an hour away to the ancient town of Epidaurus to explore the stunningly peaceful nature of the Peloponnese and the ancient ruins and theatre of the town of Epidaurus.

 Where to Stay in Nafplio